-LIVEDEAL, INC. AND SUBSIDIARIES NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED DECEMBER 31, 2014 AND 2013
+LIVEDEAL, INC. AND SUBSIDIARIES NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED MARCH 31, 2015 AND 2014 (unaudited)

 Note 1: Organization and Basis of Presentation

 The accompanying unaudited Condensed Consolidated Financial Statements include the accounts of LiveDeal, Inc. (formerly, "YP Corp."), a Nevada corporation, and its wholly owned subsidiaries (collectively the "Company").
 The Company provides specialized online marketing solutions to small-to-medium sized local businesses, or SMBs, that boost customer awareness and merchant visibility.
 The Company offers affordable tools for SMBs to extend their marketing reach to relevant prospective customers via the internet.
 The Company also provides SMBs promotional marketing with the ability to offer special deals and activities through LiveDeal.com, mobile applications for iOS and Android users and our online publishing partners.